|Birthname||James Rögnvald Learmonth|

 Learmonth retired in 1956 at the age of 61.
 He moved to Broughton with his wife, Charlotte Newell Bundy, whom he had met and married in 1925.
 They had two children, a son and a daughter.
 In his retirement, Learmonth worked as an assessor for the University of Glasgow.
 Early in 1967, Learmonth, who was a heavy smoker, was diagnosed with lung cancer; he died at his home in Broughton later that year on 27 September 1967, aged 72.

-- compare to chart of George VI, King of England (born 14 December 1895)
+- compare to chart of George VI, King of the United Kingdom (born 14 December 1895)

 - Relationship : Marriage 1925 (Charlotte Newell Bundy)